 When it comes to selecting project management software like Workzone, choose a system that is intuitive and has a user-friendly interface.
-Look for on-screen training, clearly labeled buttons and tool tips that help you solve any user-issues on your own as this will help drive user adoption.
+Look for on-screen training, clearly labeled buttons and tooltips that help you solve any user-issues on your own as this will help drive user adoption.
 Easy to use is a good start, but don’t cut-back on functionality for simplicity.
 You still want to be able to do your work better.

 3. Explain the key benefits

-The reason you are using a project management tool is because it will benefit you and your team.
+The reason you are using a project management tool is that it will benefit you and your team.
 Clearly demonstrate the benefits, for example, tracking the progress of your projects and being to share and store files in one common place.

 Teams often find that this kind of tool is implemented solely for the purpose of tracking their every move.
 That’s simply not the case.
 Invest explaining how this can benefit them directly.